Ruzgfpegk/sessionator/README.md

 ## Possible evolutions

-Right now the library is rather basic: you define sessions and export everything.
+Right now the library allows you to define MobaXterm sessions, import an existing file if needed, and export everything.

-The roadmap besides planned support could be, in order:
+The roadmap could be, in order:

-* Add a global "disabled/enabled" constant for the connections (for setSessionParam)
-* More documentation for adding to the codebase
+* More documentation
-* Session file import
-* other session managers import and export
+* Import and export for other session managers

 ## Workflow